 This experiment directly tests the central claim of our framework: making P$\to$R learnable is not sufficient on its own; its benefit arises from enabling end-to-end gradient coupling with V$\to$P. We therefore compare four training regimes: a gradient-detached variant (where gradients from P$\to$R do not flow back to V$\to$P), end-to-end training with ground-truth poses only, end-to-end training with predicted poses only, and our default mixed-pose end-to-end training.
 Results are shown in Table~\ref{tab:exp_E2Etraining}.

-The results yield three findings.
-First, enabling gradient flow is critical.
-Compared to the gradient-detached variant, joint training reduces the Zoo-Unseen angle error from $7.82^{\circ}$ to $6.54^{\circ}$, showing that the benefit of a learnable P$\to$R module comes from end-to-end adaptation rather than standalone modeling.
-Second, GT-only training suffers from a distribution gap and fails on Zoo-Unseen ($13.28^{\circ}$ vs.\ $6.54^{\circ}$), while Pred-only training is unstable due to noisy early predictions.
-Finally, the mixed-pose strategy achieves the best balance.
-Varying the warm-up length ($E_w$) shows consistent performance across $E_w \in [20,50]$, indicating that the method is robust to the mixing schedule.
-We use $E_w{=}30$ by default.
+Enabling gradient flow is critical: joint training reduces the Zoo-Unseen angle error from $7.82^{\circ}$ (detached) to $6.54^{\circ}$, showing the benefit of a learnable P$\to$R module comes from end-to-end adaptation rather than standalone modeling.
+GT-only training suffers a distribution gap and fails on Zoo-Unseen ($13.28^{\circ}$), while Pred-only is unstable due to noisy early predictions; the mixed-pose schedule achieves the best balance (warm-up sensitivity in Appendix~\ref{sec:appendix_warmup}).